 The Difference Between Tonal and Color Contrast

-It’s the contrast between white, black and shades of gray.
+It’s the contrast between white, black and shades of grey.
 Color contrast refers to the difference between different hues.
 That is to say, it’s responsible for the way colors interact with each other.

 It’s a good tactic to rely only on one type of contrast in your image and use another as a secondary tool.

-For example, this image relies heavily on the tonal difference between the shining white moon and a pitch dark silhouette of haunted mansion and bats.
+- For example, this image relies on the tonal difference between the shining white moon and a pitch dark silhouette of the haunted mansion and bats.

 So the color contrast between the orange persimmon and the blue smoke (plus the dark blue background) is secondary.
 It adds to harmony but isn’t the main thing that holds the image together.

-Conversely, another orange and teal image (Fire collection) is all about color contrast.
+The orange and teal image below (Fire collection) is all about color contrast.

 Sure, there’s a tonal contrast between bright fire and dark background.
 But it takes a secondary role by comparison to the color contrast between warm orange of sparks and cold blue of the background.

-So dedicate some time to explore the mechanics between pairs of opposite colors.
-That would be a great investment.
+Dedicate some time to explore the mechanics between pairs of opposite colors.
+Understanding the color wheel is essential for color contrast photography.

-By the way, we’ve got you covered, you can read a detailed article here.
+We have a detailed article to help you understand complementary colors in photography.
 But in short, complementary colors oppose each other on the color wheel.

 They are as different as it gets, so they produce maximum contrast reinforcing each other.
 That’s why we say that complementary colors make the image “pop”.

-A splash of red on a green background (a strawberry on a green plate or a girl in a red hood in a forest) is hard to miss.
-So you can get the viewer’s attention instantly.
+Start with two colors.
+A splash of red on a green background is hard to miss.
+For example, a strawberry on a green plate or a girl in a red hood in a forest.
+You can get the viewer’s attention instantly.

 Start simple.
 In fact.
 Let’s divide it into three easy steps.